kaegi/bluetooth-serial-port/README.md

 Rust library for interacting with the Bluetooth stack via RFCOMM channels.

-This library currently only works Linux.
+This library currently only works on Linux.

 Cargo.toml: